TrentonMarks/LeftRight/README.md

 DESCRIPTION:

 An CRUD application with MVC file structure that utilized all 7 routes as well as node.js, express, and mongoose.
-The app currently allows users to view pictures that users have posted to the homepage as well as creating a username and crypted password which then allows them to post photos to the homepage as well.
+The app currently allows users to view pictures that users have posted to the homepage as well as creating a username and encrypted password which then allows them to post photos to the homepage as well.

 PURPOSE: